20 Types of Caterpillars in Texas

 These types of caterpillars in Texas are most active during the day but can be found on plants as early as 5:00 am.

-Their surroundings often camouflage them, so look closely for them on plants like aster, columbine, hollyhock, and fun they’ll want false move, and they’ll jump!
+Their surroundings often camouflage them, so look closely for them on plants like aster, columbine, hollyhock, and fun.
+They’ll want false moves, and they’ll jump!

 Be careful not to touch these wiggly creatures because their hair will stick to you don’t and sting.
 If you don’t want to feel the caterpillar, gently use an insect net to scoop it up.